Generic Name: prednisolone sodium phosphate (pred-NISS-oh-lone SO-dee-uhm FOSS-fate)

 - Lab tests, including eye exams, may be performed while you use AK-Pred drops.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using AK-Pred drops while you are pregnant.
-It is not known if AK-Pred drops is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use AK-Pred drops, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of AK-Pred drops: